tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Thoughts example app.md

 **Preserving window state.** Although Thoughts remembers window positions and sizes on macOS automatically through SwiftUI magic, it currently does not preserve the navigation state.

 **Sharing and collaboration.** Currently, Thoughts is designed to work only in a single user scenario, but the data model design has possible sharing in mind.
 Most importantly, its records on CloudKit are stored in a custom zone in the user’s private CloudKit database.
-Should sharing with other users ever get implemented in Thoughts, it will be straightforward from CloudKit perspective.
+Should sharing with other users ever be implemented in Thoughts, it will be straightforward from a CloudKit perspective.